ivanr/mybatis-playground/README.md

 # MyBatis Notes

 MyBatis is a library for OR mapping that tries to do as little as possible.
+(Doesn't always succeed.)
 It largely focuses on providing helper functionality to map query results to Java objects.
 How it works:

 * MyBatis has a concept of mappers, which are Java interfaces that define what named queries exist.
 MyBatis generates the mapping code on the fly.